kushal-sngh/java-tcp-server/README.md

 1. Server-native newline sequence is determined using System.lineSeparator()
 2. numbers.log is located in the project directory: /${project-dir}/numbers.log
 3. During Integration testing throughput was not tested as per requirements.
-4. Assumes you have Java 8 mavan is installed locally
+4. Assumes you have Java 8 and mavan are installed locally

 ## Testing ##